jeremytammik/moniwonig/index.md

 ## done 2016-07-13

-- chopped down tree at entrance for large lorries to enter
+- chopped down tree at entrance for large lorries to pass through

 ## Todo next: